-Class or group fundraisers and philanthropy
+Class or Group Fundraisers and Philanthropy

 Classes (grades 1 - 12) and school groups (sports team, spirit team, or a club) may conduct fundraisers to benefit their class or group.
 Funds raised by classes are generally saved and used toward either the 8th grade or 12th grade class trip.
 Funds raised by a school group could be used for something such as a new uniform.
-All classes or groups wanting to conduct a fundraiser, must first submit a proposal to the DOMG (Development and Outreach Mandate Group).
+All classes or groups wanting to conduct a fundraiser, must first submit a proposal to the Director of Development.
 There is a form requiring answers to specific questions prior to the consideration of any proposal.
-It is the DOMG's goal to honor each class' or group's idea for fundraising, while balancing the needs of the whole school, and being sensitive about the number of times and manner in which we ask our parent community to support various endeavors.
+It is our goal to honor each class' or group's idea for fundraising, while balancing the needs of the whole school, and being sensitive about the number of times and manner in which we ask our parent community to support various endeavors.

-With the approval of the teacher leading the class or group and the DOMG, classes or school groups may also raise funds for the benefit of outside philanthropic causes.
+With the approval of the teacher leading the class or group and the Development Director, classes or school groups may also raise funds for the benefit of outside philanthropic causes.
 (Example - collecting canned goods during the holiday season).